What is food poisoning?

 How we investigate food poisoning

-Doctors who suspect a patient may have food poisoning have a duty to report the matter to the local Public Health England Team.
-Patients may be contacted by them and in some cases sent a questionnaire in an attempt to discover where the illness may have come from and to try to prevent the spread of the illness wherever it is necessary.
+Doctors who suspect a patient may have food poisoning have a duty to report the matter to the local Public Health England team.
+Patients may be contacted by them or Environmental Health to try and discover where the illness may have come from.